Definition

 Kernel Stack

-The kernel stack (also known as the system stack) is a separate stack used by the operating system when a process is executing in kernel mode.
+The kernel stack (system stack) is a separate stack used by the OS when executing in kernel mode.
+Each process typically has its own kernel stack.

-- Parameters and return addresses for system calls.
+- Parameters and return addresses for system calls

-- Local variables for kernel-level routines.
+- Local variables for kernel-level routines

 Separation from User Stack

-Role in Context Switching
+Context Switching